holmesr19/hockeydashboard/README.md

 Search for team stats and rankings for the current season

 #### Historical
-Query for team stats & rankings in a specified season
+Search for team stats & rankings in a specified season

 ### Games
+By default, loads games being played today.
+The game table on this page allows the user to navigate to a game detail page.

 #### Search for Games
 Lets the user find highlights and summaries from past games and see information about future games.

-Automatically loads today's games
+# Style Guide

 # Tech Specs
 HockeyDashboards.net uses Angular 8.2 and it was generated with [Angular CLI](https://github.com/angular/angular-cli).
 It's currently hosted on an AWS